Where to Stay in Istanbul First Time: Best Areas

 Stay in Sişli if you are interested in military history, you enjoy browsing shopping malls, you want a balance between the main city tourist attractions and the outer parts of Istanbul out towards the Black Sea.

-Best places to stay in Sişli:
+Best places to stay in Istanbul in Sişli:

 🔍MORE HOTELS SIŞLI